Lag Operator SSMs: A Geometric Framework for Structured State Space Modeling: DISCUSSION AND FUTURE WORK

-\section{Discussion and Future Work}
+A major limitation of the standard exponential warp is that it ``stretches'' the basis, turning constant frequencies in the $z$-domain into ``chirps'' (variable frequency) in the $s$-domain.
+This is suboptimal for signals with sustained oscillatory components (e.g., audio, periodic biomedical signals).

+\textbf{Construction:} Define $\sigma_t$ as a piecewise-linear map that partitions history (the $s$-domain) into windows of fixed length $L$.
+Each window maps linearly to a segment of $Z$ with a decaying length $h_n > 0$ (where $\sum h_n = 1$).
+For hybrid capability, we augment a Fourier basis on $Z$ (for oscillations) with a Legendre subset (for transients), applying Gram--Schmidt orthogonalization.
+Full mathematical details appear in Appendix~\ref{app:frequency-preserving-details}.

+\textbf{Geometric Insight:} This induces a piecewise-constant measure $\omega_t(s) = h_n / L$ on each window.
+Crucially, this maps the Fourier basis to pure, unwarped sinusoids in the time domain $s$ while preserving orthogonality.
+The lag operator directly yields the discrete recurrence, bypassing complex ODE derivations despite the discontinuous measure.
+The result is an SSM implementing a ``sliding-window Fourier transform'' with infinite decaying memory, optionally hybridized for multi-scale dynamics.

+\section{DISCUSSION AND FUTURE WORK}

 This work introduces a novel, geometrically grounded framework for constructing discrete-time SSMs based on inner-product projections and a unique lag operator.
-This approach offers several advantages over the established multi-stage paradigm: \begin{itemize} \item \textbf{Conceptual Clarity and Unified Memory Control:} Our framework provides a clear, geometric foundation for SSMs.
-It replaces the complex, multi-stage derivations typical in the HiPPO formulation with a direct projection onto warped bases, where the state transition is intuitively understood as a "re-warping" of the signal's compressed history.
+This approach offers several advantages over the established multi-stage paradigm:

+\begin{itemize}[nosep] \item \textbf{Conceptual Clarity and Unified Memory Control:} Our framework provides a clear, geometric foundation for SSMs.
+It replaces the complex, multi-stage derivations typical in the HiPPO formulation with a direct projection onto warped bases, where the state transition is intuitively understood as a ``re-warping'' of the signal's compressed history.
 Crucially, this geometric view unifies memory control into a single component: the time-warp $\sigma_t$.
 The system's memory profile is dictated by the induced measure $\omega_t = |\sigma'_t|$, which is a direct derivative of the warp.
-This offers a more straightforward approach than the original HiPPO formulation, which requires a separate "tilting" term for stabilization and measure renormalization.
+This offers a more straightforward approach than the original HiPPO formulation, which requires a separate ``tilting'' term for stabilization and measure renormalization.